sabslikesobs/reflexroyalesite/_pages/privacypolicy.md

 # Privacy Policy

-The Reflex Royale app does not collect any information and discards all privacy-related data.
+We do not collect any information.